GeiserX/redis-operator/README.md

 This Redis Operator is explicitly developed as a Proof-Of-Concept (PoC) demonstrating Kubernetes Operator patterns.
 It has limitations as stated:

-- Scaling Limitations: Explicitly scales by adding/removing independent Redis Pods.
+- Scaling Limitations: It scales by adding/removing independent Redis Pods.

-- It DOES NOT provision Redis Clusters or implement highly available Redis (no Redis Sentinel or Redis Cluster).
+- It does not provision Redis Clusters or implement highly available Redis (no Redis Sentinel or Redis Cluster).

 - PVC / persistence, Service, Ingresses, Autoscaling, Observability is not included in this PoC